We've made some changes to our Cookies Policy and we want you to know what this means for you and your data.

 Meanwhile, if something is compostable, it means it is made of organic matter and it can completely break down to make nutrient rich compost.

-They may be made from natural materials, and therefore compostable, but compostable coffee cups take years to breakdown whilst food and garden waste only takes six weeks at one of our In Vessel Composting facilities.
+They may be made from natural materials, and therefore compostable, but compostable coffee cups take years to breakdown whilst food and garden waste only takes six weeks at a In Vessel Composting facility.